pygame/pygame/docs/reST/tut/PygameIntro.rst

 work together.

 It is impressive how well both Python and SDL work on multiple platforms.
-For example, in May of 2001 I released my own full Pygame project, SolarWolf, an arcade style action game.
+For example, in May of 2001 I released my own full pygame project, SolarWolf, an arcade style action game.
 One thing that has surprised me is that one year later there has been no need for any patches, bug fixes, or updates.
 The game was developed entirely on